salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 It is important to remember that in an IF ELSE statement, each expression is evaluated sequentially.
 Once an expression evaluates to TRUE (or a non-zero number), all subsequent expressions are ignored.
 So, when you are creating an IF ELSE statement, it is critical to think about the order of the expressions to make sure each expression gets it's fair shake.

 The following example contains multiple expressions to test the property of a number stored in *`x`*.
-Here we make extensive use the [**`rem`**](https://www.mathworks.com/help/matlab/ref/double.rem.html){target="_blank"} function, which returns the remainder after division.
+Here we make extensive use the [**`mod`**](https://www.mathworks.com/help/matlab/ref/double.mod.html){target="_blank"} function, which returns the remainder after division (modulo operation).
 This is a very useful function to help identify even or odd numbers , or even perfect squares and powers of two (1).
 { .annotate}

-1. For example, `rem(x,2)` returns the remainder after dividing by 2.
+1. For example, `mod(x,2)` returns the remainder after dividing by 2.
 So, this expression returns a `1` if `x` is odd, and a `0` if `x` is even.
-Similarly, `rem(x,1)` is useful for identifying whole numbers.
+Similarly, `mod(x,1)` is useful for identifying whole numbers.
 In this case, it returns a 0 if *`x`* is a whole number, and a fractional number otherwise.
 Remember, expressions in IF ELSE must resolve to zero or a non-zero number.

 Here is some terminology and facts to recall as you review the following code: